raspberrypilearning/make-crumble-robot-head/en/step_4.md

 ## The pushrod mechanism

-You're going to use the servo and a paperclip to make a pushrod that will open and close the cardboard flap, i.e. the mouth of your robot head.
+You're going to use the servo and a paper clip to make a pushrod that will open and close the cardboard flap, i.e. the mouth of your robot head.

 --- task ---